hinell/schegma/README.md

 <br> Old browsers support is in progress.

 # THE PROBLEM
-It is hard to keep your data consistent throughout a project.
+It is very tedious to keep your data consistent across a project.
-<br>You need to routinely check it to make sure it didn't get wrong during runtime while user types in.
+<br>You need to routinely check it out to make sure it didn't get wrong during runtime while user types in.
 <br>If we do it manually by ``if/then`` statements at some point it is becomes messy very quickly.
+<br>That's where ``Stigma`` comes to play.

+# THE SOLUTION
-<br>The Stigma replaces that checking routine by allowing us to create a schema that
+<br>The Stigma replaces that checking routine by allowing us to create a schema (set of constraints) that
 <br>simplifies data validation very efficiently.
-Let's start with example:
+Here is quick example:

 <br>Imagine user have made a mistake inside the mail field and then we get this data model:
 ```typescript